asevans48/JWNu/README.md

 # Proposed Technologies

 - Rust
-- Actix Web to create a central authority for testing and maybe production.
+- Rocket Webserver [was actix-web discontinued?] to create a central authority for testing and maybe production.
 Perhaps another project.
 - NuBLS
 - Python Nu technologies although I will want to learn about the Cypher and try to get it into Rust
 - Python by extension